 Vice President, Development

 Charlie Parsons is Vice President of Development for the National Geographic Channel, responsible for developing new projects, discovering new talent and serving as one of the network’s main points of contact for the global production community.
-Since joining the Channel in 2010, Parsons has developed popular series Doomsday Preppers and Inside Combat Rescue, Emmy Award-winning Special Space Dive, and the upcoming event series MARS.
-He also served as an executive producer on the network’s most watched program in history, the Emmy nominated three-hour movie event Killing Jesus, as well as the second and third most watched programs, Killing Kennedy—also Emmy nominated for Outstanding Television Movie—and Killing Lincoln, respectively.
+Since joining the Channel in 2010, Parsons has developed popular series Doomsday Preppers, Inside Combat Rescue, and Mars, as well as the global event Earth Live.
+He developed the Emmy Award–winning special Space Dive, as well as the Emmy Award–winning feature doc LA 92.
+He also served as an Executive Producer on the network’s most watched program in history, the Emmy nominated three-hour movie event Killing Jesus, as well as the second and third most watched programs, Killing Kennedy—also Emmy nominated for Outstanding Television Movie—and Killing Lincoln, respectively.

-Before joining Travel Channel, Parsons was an executive producer with Discovery Channel and The Science Channel, overseeing series and specials, including Survivorman, FutureCar, 2057 and Supercomet: After the Impact.
+Before joining Travel Channel, Parsons was an Executive Producer with Discovery Channel and The Science Channel, overseeing series and specials, including Survivorman, FutureCar, 2057, Cracking The Ocean Code and Supercomet: After the Impact.
 Parsons spent the first 13 years of his career in live sports television production, working with ESPN, ABC and CBS.
 He is a graduate of Brown University.